1988 Japanese Grand Prix: Qualifying

 On Honda's home track, the McLarens of Ayrton Senna and Alain Prost filled the front row.
 Senna's pole time was 1.8 seconds slower than Gerhard Berger's 1987 time.

+Just 30 minutes prior to the start of Friday morning's Free Practice session, local hero Satoru Nakajima was informed that his mother had died that morning.
+That he chose to drive in such circumstances won the much maligned Japanese driver new fans in the F1 paddock.